anmol1vw13/anmol1vw13.github.io/_posts/2021-02-22-dave-zaboski-gojek-studio-series.md

 - disney
 ---

-<b>Dave Zaboski's</b> talk was the first one in the Studio speaker series at <b>Gojek.</b>
+<a href="https://www.linkedin.com/in/davezaboski/">Dave Zaboski's</a> talk was the first one in the Studio speaker series at <b>Gojek.</b>

 He is a classically trained painter, illustrator and former Senior Animator with Disney, Sony and Warner Bros.
 He has drawn for such classic films as Beauty and the Beast, Aladdin, the Lion King, Pocahontas, The Hunchback of Notre Dame, Hercules, Tarzan, The Emperor's New Groove, Fantasia 2000 and more.

 His talk was impressive since his presentation was on Photoshop!
 Mind equals Blown right?
-Was inspiring particularly for the designers.
+It was inspiring particularly for the designers.

 Let's begin with the notes.